denevell/Natch-Android/README.md

 ## Backlog

 * Use a lower resource hungry emulator in the docker container.
-* I should be able to edit my thread title and content
+* UI TEST: I should be able to edit my thread title and content
 * UI TEST: I should be able to edit my post

 ## Ice-box